Adam Greteman

 He/Him/His Age: born in 1983

 I co-founded the project with Karen Morris and Todd Williams in 2019 as a way to bring together LGBTQ+ young people and elders to meet in a sustained, critical, and generative way.
-Personally, this project came out of almost a decade of volunteering at the Center of Halsted for their Senior Services Program where I had the opportunity to learn from a diverse array of LGBTQ+ elders and further my own education in the possibilities, pleasures, and challenges of LGBTQ+ life across the lifespan.
+Personally, this project came out of almost a decade of volunteering at the Center of Halsted for their Pride in Aging Program where I had the opportunity to learn from a diverse array of LGBTQ+ elders and further my own education in the possibilities, pleasures, and challenges of LGBTQ+ life across the lifespan.
 Some of these elders have importantly become part of my own "logical" or "chosen" family.
 I continue co-facilitating this project because of the absolute joy and wonder it brings to me and the lessons I continue to learn from younger and older LGBTQ+ folks.
 I could not have imagined what has come out of conversations in the summer of 2019, but I am thankful for the opportunity to be a part of this community centered and educational work.

 Avatar photo